dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

 ## Create an F# Application or Start F# Interactive

 The samples in this article can be used in either an F# application or an F# script.
-For instructions on how to create an F# application, see [Create an F# application in Azure App Service].
+For instructions on how to create an F# application, see [Create an F# application in Azure App Service](TBD).
-For instructions on how to create an F# script, see [Create an F# script accessing Azure Storage].
+For instructions on how to create an F# script, see [Create an F# script accessing Azure Storage](TBD).

 **Prerequisities:**